eheikes/tts/README.md

 ## Usage

 ```
-$ aws-tts [inputfile] outputfile [options]
+$ tts [inputfile] outputfile [options]
 ```

 Example:

 ```
 # Using a text file as the input, changing the default voice, and specifying the AWS keys.
-$ aws-tts test.txt test.mp3 --voice Brian --access-key ABCDEFG --secret-key hwl500CZygitV91n
+$ tts test.txt test.mp3 --voice Brian --access-key ABCDEFG --secret-key hwl500CZygitV91n

 # Passing a string of text as the input.
 $ echo "Hello world!
-How are you?" | aws-tts test.mp3
+How are you?" | tts test.mp3
 ```

 Standard arguments:

 * `inputfile` is the text file you want to convert to speech.
 It should be encoded as UTF-8.
-If excluded, aws-tts will read in the text from `stdin`.
+If excluded, tts-cli will read in the text from `stdin`.
 * `outfile` is the filename to save the audio to.

 Options: